Application Process for New Volunteers

 Yes.
 MRC units need both medical and non-medical volunteers.
 Some of the positions for volunteers will require licensure, to protect the volunteer as well as to ensure the best care for those in need of medical attention.
 In the event of a disaster, those with prior medical expertise without an active license could serve as medical interviewers, clinic coordinators as well as other positions.
 There will also be many needs for unlicensed health professionals and for those without medical training.

 Please register to become a volunteer by visiting the Virginia Volunteer Health System.
 Once you apply, your application is immediately forwarded to the MRC coordinator in your area.
 Applications that are incomplete after 2 weeks will be deleted.
-If you need assistance, please email vamrc@vdh.Virginia.gov.
+If you need assistance, please email firstname.lastname@example.org.

 You are a volunteer, so there are no availability requirements.
 Certainly, we understand you may have work and family commitments that prohibit you from volunteering at any given time.
 Many MRC units also participate in numerous non- emergency public health activities that you can be involved in if you have other emergency response commitments.
-If you determine that you are unavailable for an extended period time due to illness or relocation, please request your MRC to change your status to Temporarily Unavailable so you do not receive notifications and counted as an available volunteer.
+If you determine that you are unavailable for an extended period time due to illness or relocation, please contact your MRC unit coordinator so they can change your volunteer status.

 MRC volunteers are considered local assets.
 However, federal partners and other states have contacted us during emergencies requesting volunteer support.
 All volunteer requests and information will be provided by your local, regional or state MRC coordinator.
 If you are willing to volunteer outside your local area, please indicate that when completing your volunteer application.